-Keeping my mango indulgence on, I have this amazing, lip-smacking and caramelized Kacha Aam Er Mishti Chaatni (Raw Mango Sweet Chutney).
-It’s a quintessential Bengali chutney.
-It is often prepared with jaggery we serve it along side spiced meat curry or in a breakfast meal.
-The kacha aam er chutney or cha-a-tni, as we like to call it, is freezer friendly and I store for several months in a clean airtight glass container.
+Keeping my mango indulgence on, I have this amazing, lip-smacking and caramelized Kacha Aam Er Chutney.
+It’s a quintessential Bengali chutney, that you serve as a condiment to pair with spicy dishes.
+The Kacha Aam Er Chutney or cha-a-tni, as we like to call it, is freezer friendly, and I store for several months in a clean airtight glass container.

-Also, I personally feel that this kacha aam er chutney is great for a cheese platter as well.
-You could spoon a little bit on Brie cheese and bake the cheese.
+I personally feel that this Kacha Aam Er Chutney is great for a cheese platter as well.
+You could spoon a little on Brie cheese and bake the cheese.
 The spiced sweet chutney balances beautifully with the soft cheese when paired with salty crackers.

 MORE GREEN MANGO RECIPES